biophilross/fabsim/README.md

 5. Run `cd src` and then run `simulation.py test.json` to make sure the simulation runs properly

+Wanna see a quick description of each *.py file?
+Run `pydoc simulation` (assuming yo have pydoc installed and note the lack of .py at the end).
+Same thing applies to all source code files replacing 'simulation' with the desired file name.

 ### Quick Start

 If everything in the 'Install' section worked properly then you should have already been able to run your first simulation!
 If not…well I have some work to do.